 Pappardelle with artichokes, butter beans, and pistou

 We love the range of flavors and colors in this Mediterranean-inspired vegetarian main course.
-It comes together in only about 20 minutes.
+And we love that it comes together in about 20 minutes.

 - 3 ounces roasted red peppers

 - 1 cup cooked butter beans